nordeim/The-Scent-oa5/content_of_code_files_4.md

                 VALUES (?, ?, ?, ?)
             ");
             foreach ($cartItemsForOrder as $productId => $itemData) {
+                // Use price from the cart item array (which should reflect current price)
                 $itemStmt->execute([$orderId, $productId, $itemData['quantity'], $itemData['price']]);
+                // Decrement stock
                 if (!$this->inventoryController->updateStock($productId, -$itemData['quantity'], 'sale', $orderId)) {
+                    // updateStock should throw exception on failure, caught below
-                    throw new Exception("Failed to update inventory for product ID {$productId}");
+                    // For extra safety, check return value if updateStock might return false on failure throw new Exception("Failed to update inventory for product ID {$productId}");
                 }
             }